The 2016 Lake Tahoe UltraBeast

 Let’s stop for a second here.

 I’m going to get really, really personal with you.
 In fact, this is the first time that ANYBODY outside of my very, very inner circle will be hearing this.
 Now, I know you’re here for a race AAR, so if you want to skip this part just scroll way down and there’s no hurt feelings.
 However, I feel like I need to share a revelation that I had discovered over the years that I’m finally ready to tell the world.
 At first, I felt a little ashamed or that my innermost personal feelings on why I race would seem a little non-relatable to the masses.
 You see, the disclosure I gave at the beginning of my 2013 story had a history that extended further back than that.
 My old negative attitude at the world reached such a maddening level that the itch I felt could not be scratched anymore.
 The reasoning behind this stems way back into my childhood.
+If you'd like to read that whole little snippet, just expand below to see the solution to this whole question of why I race.
+Otherwise we'll continue to the event itself.

 As a kid, I looked up to nobody else more than my older brother.
 He was strong, full of life and incredibly smart.
 When he joined the scouts, I had to join.
 When he’d play a sport, I had to follow.
 When he collected baseball cards (it was the 90s), I started a collection of my own.
 I remember the highlight of my day in elementary school was waiting for him to get on the bus together (he was four grades above me).
 He looked after me, stood up for me and inspired me to be like him one day.
 As I entered high school he was just starting college, and of course I had to go to the college he was going to eventually.
 This is when things started getting bad.
 Although I had a strong mentor to look up to, he did not.
 Toxic people surrounded his life, giving him an easy way out towards instant gratification and shunned him if he dared pursue to be greater than average.
 They were the textbook definition of losers.
 Not wanting to feel rejected, he stuck around those kinds of people, even as they started using drugs.
 Like 80% of everybody who gets admitted to rehab, his drug addiction began with the use and eventual abuse of prescription opioids.
 If anybody is familiar with this trend, then you won’t be surprised to hear that that wasn’t enough for him.
 I watched my hero’s ambitions, responsibilities and overall life gradually decay while he dove deeper into this horrific life of abandonment and addiction.
 Pills turned into heroin, and when you come off of heroin, you need to get back up.
 That’s where the cocaine came into play.
 This vicious cycle of abuse continued through four failed (court-ordered) admissions into rehab over the course of six years.
 Year after year went by as this figure that I admired and once aspired to become lie, steal and abandon all of those who loved him, including myself.
 A huge hole had been blown out of my gut, shredding my innocence and faith in my fellow man with it.
 Every phone call that my family got for those six years shot adrenaline-fueled panic into our hearts for fear of it being that final call from the coroner’s lab, asking for us to identify his body.
 My family dealt with the stress in different ways.
 As for me, what little vestige of my sanity remained urged me to take the nuclear option when it came to coping with the psychological torture that every day brought.
 I knew that my anger ‘itch’ that I described before could no longer be itched to satisfaction, and it was becoming a real problem.